mohamedbstar413/iti-gp-project/nodejs-stack/part5-6.md

 - **Security**: Uses secrets from AWS, liveness/readiness probes, and pod anti-affinity.

 ### 🔹 NGINX Config (`terraform/nginx.conf`)
-Used to configure a reverse proxy (e.g., in frontend pods or Ingress controllers) that:
+Used to configure a reverse proxy (e.g., Ingress controllers) that:
 - Serves static assets.
 - Proxies `/api/*` requests to the backend service.